 Selecting an IP address

 An important point to remember is never place a Biamp device on the internet with a public IP address.
 It must always be protected behind a firewall.
-If a Biamp device has a public IP address it will be easier for attackers to gain access to the system and could potentially use it as backdoor access into the rest of the network.
+If a Biamp device has a public IP address, it is much more likely to be subjected to constant attacks and intrusion attempts.
 Instead, use a private IP address that is not routable across the internet and falls within the ranges:

 - 192.168.0.1 - 192.168.255.254